-After you file your flight plan with LMFS you should receive two notifications, by email and if you have Push Notifications turned ON, directly on the device that was used to file the plan.
+After you file your flight plan with LMFS you should receive two notifications by email and push notification directly to your device.
 First that device will receive a "Filing Succeeded" message, indicating that the plan was successfully filed with LMFS.